synchrone/synchrone.github.io/index.md

     * Implemented a flexible monitoring stack functionality, optimized for Cloud use
       * Fully dynamic host (de-)registration
       * Nagios-compatible checks

+Transmission-in-Docker
+: *Docker, weave.works, weave.net*
+__November 2013, July 2014, October 2015__

+    * The aim was to encapsulate a transmission-daemon, a vpn client and a data storage server inside a containerized network, making those applications play nice together, without being exposed to the host's network
+    * Weave was used as docker's custom network driver
+    * The project was re-activated multiple times, due to the tools gradually maturing
+    * Still work-in-progress due to the tooling limitations

 Contributions to [Sovereign](https://github.com/sovereign/sovereign)
 : *Ansible, Bash*